top of page

 Description:

-The presentations below are geared towards professionals working at owner/operator companies or as an end-user.
+The following presentations are geared towards professionals working at owner/operator companies or as an end-user of rotating equipment.

 Group 1 - End User